Bongoville

 Bongoville is a town in southeastern Gabon, east of Franceville.
 It was known as Lewai until it was renamed for President Omar Bongo, who was born in what was then a village but was greatly enlarged under his presidency.
 It is just west of the Bateke Plateau and is home to Stade de Bongoville, a 2,500-capacity stadium where the city's AC Bongoville football club plays its home games.

+History

+Bongoville was created in 1965 by grouping several villages together.
+In order to create Bongoville, the villages of Léwaye, Obia 2, Assiami, Ekala as well as those located along the Lekeï rivers namely Lekeï 1, Lekeï 2 and Lekeï 3 were grouped together.
+The pace of development of the village accelerated with the launch of the construction site of the R16 road to connect Franceville in Lékoni.